Tired of doing sales? You can relax a little when things are busy… but don’t stop marketing and selling your agency’s services.

 Not sure that would work for us today—but it certainly worked for him: “Henny was renowned for having worked almost every day for over 70 years without vacations or other breaks.”

 To be fair, it appears he didn’t care about work-life balance, and there are perhaps some packaging issues about a celebrity comedian showing up, asking for money.
-But that aside—imagine Amy Schumer or Jon Stewart randomly showing up at your wedding reception today and offering to do a 10-minute set for $1,000.
+But that aside—imagine Amy Schumer or John Oliver randomly showing up at your wedding reception today and offering to do a 10-minute set for $1,000.
 I’d say “Yes.”

 Don’t Risk a Dry Sales Pipeline